ElliotGarbus/KivyWindowSize/README.md

     If the the event is triggered because of the keyboard escape key, the keyword argument source is dispatched along with a value of keyboard to the bound functions.

-Under Windows, the size and position values are valid here.
+The size and position values are valid here.
 I am capturing the size and position data at this event and writing them into the config file at App.on_stop().